Cannabis and Depression: Can Cannabis Make You Depressed?

 If you’re feeling depressed, sad, or anxious when using cannabis, this guide will help you learn some potential reasons, as well as some tips for avoiding these effects in the future.

 The CBD level and terpene composition of your cannabis are also important factors.
-If you only experience negative effects on occasion, it is most likely the result of a formulation or dosage that is not right for you.
-Fortunately, you can easily take control of your cannabis composition and dosage by switching to single-use cordials.
+If you only experience negative effects on occasion, it is most likely the result of a formulation or dosage that is not optimal for you.
+Fortunately, you can easily take control of your cannabis composition and dosage by switching to a cannabis product that is consistently and accurately dosed, like Koan Cordials.

-As previously mentioned, unique factors about you (age, genetics, pre-existing conditions, etc.) could all have an effect on your experience.
+As previously mentioned, unique factors about you (age, genetics, pre-existing conditions, diet, etc.) all have an effect on your experience.
 Some people might have a sensitivity to THC, CBD, or other cannabinoids in cannabis.
-Since the amount of THC is one of the most important factors when determining your emotional experience, sensitivity to THC is a common culprit.
+Given that THC in high concentrations, can lead to undesirable mental health events, it is usually the best compound to begin “dialing in” to discover the dosage that works best for you.
+Spoiler alert: Most users actually require a lot less THC than they think in order to achieve their desired effects.

-High doses of THC are known to trigger feelings of anxiety or paranoia, which is surprising because lower doses actually produce a calming effect.
+High doses of THC are known to trigger feelings of anxiety or paranoia, which is surprising because lower doses have actually shown the ability to produce a calming effect.
 Therefore, too much THC is probably the first thing to consider if you’re wondering why you’re feeling depressed after ingesting cannabis.
-CBD can actually dampen some of the negative effects of THC — even at a higher dose.
+CBD can actually dampen some of the negative effects of THC — even at higher doses.

-If THC makes you depressed, you can find products with higher dosages of CBD to dampen any negative effects.
+If you feel that THC contributes to your depression — or any other mental health concern for that matter — you can find products with a higher concentration of CBD to help mitigate any negative effects.
 Alternatively, you can use a product that is more balanced, with more CBD and less THC.
-If you have high THC sensitivity and you suspect this is something that makes you feel paranoid or depressed, you may also want to consider finding a product containing high CBD, PVC, or CBG.
+If you believe that you are sensitive to THC and suspect that it amplifies mental health concerns like paranoia or depression , you may also want to consider finding a product that contains a balanced blend of other non-intoxicating cannabinoids like CBD or CBG.
+Additionally, you may look for terpenes that have shown evidence of potential antidepressant effects like limonene, linalool, and beta-caryophyllene.

 Intent matters more than most people realize.
 Even if your product’s formula is right for you, the wrong setting or state of mind could result in disappointing experiences.
 While many people with depression use cannabis to fight the condition, consuming cannabis in a depressed state could actually worsen your symptoms.
 In other words, if you are already feeling sad, cannabis might amplify your negative mood.